Employee Engagement Best Practices:

 If you want to reap the benefits of employee engagement – and you need to learn best practices – you need to change your mindset about employee engagement and accept it as foundational to everything else you do.
 There’s a strong and direct connection between levels of employee engagement, due to the best practices you implement, with financial health, patient satisfaction, safety, quality and efficiency.
 Because of this, you literally need to embrace the value and importance of engagement.

-Embracing employee engagement best practices as an organization, as a team and as individuals is the fastest way to improve customer outcomes and business results.
+Embracing employee engagement best practices as an organization, as a team and as individuals is the fastest way to improve clinical outcomes and business results.

 First, it’s important to understand how beliefs impact employee engagement.
 Beliefs determine our state of mind, and our state of mind directs our actions, which in turn drive outcomes.
 When it comes to employee engagement – and looking to implement best practices – being aware of how your beliefs help or hinder your actions and outcomes is important.